clamsproject/aapb-annotations/newshour-namedentity/readme.md

 This could probably be discussed more, but the current tool has actually four separate categories: ProgramTitle, PublicationTitle, ArtworkTitle and WebsiteTitle.
 ProgramTitle is for program and film titles.
 PublicationTitle is for titles of books, book series, journals, newspapers, magazines and other published items.
 ArtworkTitle is for other artworks like paintings, sculptures, albums and songs.

-## Entity Linking

-Also known as grounding.
-The idea is to provide a link to some authority.
-The authority we now use is [Wikipedia](https://www.wikipedia.org/), but we may introduce others, for example the [Library of Congress Authorities](https://authorities.loc.gov/).
-The link is provided as a property on one of the annotation types above.
-The annotator should have the Wikipedia main page open and type in the named entity.
-If this resolves to a Wikipedia article which is about the same entity as mentioned in the text, then add the wikipedia link.

-Grounding is not always possible, but in a case like *Jim Lehrer was a news anchor for the PBS NewsHour on PBS* we can add a link to [https://en.wikipedia.org/wiki/Jim_Lehrer](https://en.wikipedia.org/wiki/Jim_Lehrer).